marzthecool/lyf_dstryr/README.md

 ## Project Description ##
 The 💥 Life Destroyer 5000 💥 is an Elixir program that emulates a ramsomware attack.

-This program will find and start encrypting all the files **located within the directory** where it is located, **excluding itself**.
+This program will find and start encrypting a selected file **located within the directory** where it is located, **excluding itself**.

-The encryption will be done usign de SHA-256 hashing algorithm.
+The encryption will be done usign de Galois/Counter Mode algorithm.
-The SHA-256 algorithm is a cryptographic hash, also often referred to as a “digest”, “fingerprint” or “signature”, is an almost perfectly unique string of characters that is generated from a separate piece of input text, that in our case will be the text written on the files affected.
-The SHA-256 generates a 256-bit (32-byte) signature.
+The Galois/Counter Mode algorithm is a is a mode of operation for symmetric-key cryptographic block ciphers which is widely adopted for its performance.
+The operation is an authenticated encryption algorithm designed to provide both data authenticity (integrity) and confidentiality.
+GCM is defined for block ciphers with a block size of 128 bits.

 It will create a hidden key that will be sent to the attacker's email.
 The key can be exchanged for a bitcoin deposit >:D